FAQs

 If you plan to place the container directly on the ground, as opposed to concrete, black-top, or gravel; rain or snow can make the soil less firm and difficult to support the massive weight of the truck and shipping container.

-We ask that you keep an eye on the weather report and advise if we need to reschedule for when the ground will be dry enough to accept the weight of the truck, trailer, and container.
-To reschedule, we require a minimum 24-hour notice prior to the established delivery date.
+We ask that you keep an eye on the weather report and advise if we need to reschedule for a time when the ground will be dry enough to accept the weight of the truck, trailer, and container.

 If a container is being delivered to a firm surface; i.e., established road bed, asphalt, or cement; rain generally will not affect a delivery.